 The Board members are provided with the necessary documents, presentation, reports and policies to enable them to familiarise with the Companys procedures and practices.
 Periodic presentations are made at the meetings of Board and its Committees, on Companys performance.
 Detailed presentations on the Companys businesses and updates on relevant statutory changes and important laws are also given in the meetings.

-During the financial year familiarisation programme for directors was held to give an overview of and update on Companies Amendment Act, 2017 and SEBIs Committee on Corporate Governance, 2017 (Kotak Committee).
-The details of familiarisation program for Directors are posted on the Companys website (weblink:http://jplcorp.in/new/pdf/ORIENTATION_ AND_FAMILIARISATION PROGRAMME_2017-18.pdf).
+During the financial year 2018-19, familiarisation programme for directors was held to give an overview of and update on the amendments introduced by the Kotak Committee on Listing Regulations and Gap Analysis and its impact on JPL, key changes in Prohibition of Insider Trading Regulations, 2015 and the Companies (Amendment) Ordinance, 2018.
+The details of familiarisation program for Directors are posted on the Companys website, https://jplcorp.in (web link: https://jplcorp.in/new/Reports.aspx?CID=26).

-PARTICULARS OF EMPLOYEES REMUNERATION
+36. PARTICULARS OF EMPLOYEES REMUNERATION:

-(i) The information as per the provisions of Section 197(12) of the Companies Act, 2013, read with Rule 5(2) and (3) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 as amended, is provided separately forming part of this Annual Report.
-Further, the Report and Financial Statement are being sent to the members excluding the aforesaid annexure.
+i) The information as per the provisions of Section 197(12) of the Companies Act, 2013, read with Rules 5(2) and (3) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 as amended, is provided separately and forms part of the Annual Report.
+Further, the Report and Financial Statements are being sent to the members excluding the aforesaid annexure.

 In terms of Section 136 of the Companies Act, 2013 the same is open for inspection at the Registered office of the Company.
 Members who are interested in obtaining such particulars may write to the Company Secretary of the Company.

-(ii) The ratio of the remuneration of each director to the median employee(s) remuneration and other details in terms of sub-section 12 of Section 197 of the Companies Act, 2013 read with Rule 5(1) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 are set out in Annexure V to the Directors Report.
+ii) The ratio of the remuneration of each director to the median employee(s) remuneration and other details in terms of Section 197(12) of the Companies Act, 2013 read with Rule 5(1) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 are set out in Annexure-V to the Boards Report.

-DIVIDEND DISTRIBUTION POLICY
+37. DIVIDEND DISTRIBUTION POLICY:

-In past few years, the Company has undertaken several initiatives in the areas of energy efficiency across locations to conserve the energy.
+The operations of the Company are not energy intensive; steps are being continually taken to conserve energy in all possible ways.
+In past few years, the Company has undertaken several initiatives not only in the areas of energy efficiency across locations to conserve energy, but also towards optimum utilisation of all natural resources.
 Some of these initiatives include:

 Replacement of conventional lighting with LED lighting across our locations.